zhag-devops/python-project/README.md

 Add package to prod environment
 > poetry add package_name

+## Pre-commit settings

+You can install pre-commit by running 'make pre-commit'.
+The decigion of using pre-commit is up to you!

 ## Project Details

 This project is built using the following tools and libraries: